 Identify what the students will know or be able to do at the end of the course or program.
-For example, in the biology degree program, students should be able to:
+For example, the biology degree program identified the following program learning goals:

 For additional information and instructions, refer to this workshop presentation on learning goals.

-2. Map these program learning goals onto University Student Learning Goals (USLGs).
+2. Map these program learning goals onto USLGs.